May 8th, 2020 | High-flyers.

 In academia, high-flyers managed to find jobs where they could exploit their strengths and thrive.
 They no longer need to think about how to survive in their working environment.

-When it comes to finding a job in industry though, this lack of self-knowledge comes to the surface and backfires.
-Some high-flyers simply had the beginner’s luck while choosing their first working environment and got it right for the time being.
+When it comes to finding a job in the industry though, this lack of self-knowledge comes to the surface and backfires.
+Some high-flyers simply had beginner’s luck while choosing their first working environment and got it right for the time being.

-Now, they assume that finding the right job is easy, and choose the “happy go lucky” strategy: apply for random positions hoping that they will magically find themselves in the right working culture again.
+Now, they assume that finding the right job is easy, and choose the “happy-go-lucky” strategy: apply for random positions hoping that they will magically find themselves in the right working culture again.
 Which often doesn’t happen.

 5. Unfocused CV.

 To become an achiever in academic terms, you need to combine your analytic abilities with social and networking skills.
 Although this combination is valued in academia, it might be highly confusing to industry recruiters.
 When they read a resume, recruiters always try to imagine the person behind it.

 Most positions are either management or specialistic, and the recruiter tries to find a “safe” candidate that best fits the desired profile.
 Mishirings are very costly to companies, thus, they would rather go for a person who is a safe choice rather than put their bets on someone who is clearly smart but might not mentally fit the position or be unfocused.

 So, while reading a resume composed of hard and soft skills 50/50, recruiters might have an issue with classifying the candidate and eventually give up on the person.

 Academia (also known as the ivory tower) is a sort of a Shaolin monastery in which you are supposed to get trained for life.
 In a monastery, the most committed monks who are the most focused on their practice (or, the most undistracted) will achieve the greatest level of personal development and reach enlightenment.

 The same holds in academia—the focus is highly appreciated, and those who commit to the academic lifestyle are often the same detached from the outer world as Shaolin monks.